- Learn Linux

 Since then the number of commercial home automation devices has really took off, so I'm now looking at some other home automation projects.
-Most are designed for use with Google Home or Amazon Alexa to provide voice activation I'm looking at how they can be integrated into my own DIY projects.
+Most are designed for use with Google Home or Alexa to provide voice activation I'm looking at how they can be integrated into my own DIY projects.

 I recently bought a SENGLED home automation lighting starter kit.
 This is a low cost starter kit with two light bulbs (available in B22 UK fitting or E27 European fitting).
 The total cost including the Hub and light bulbs is comparible to the cost of just the hub with some other manufacturers.
 One thing about most of the SENGLED products is that they are very easy to install.
 They are suitable for those that want to automate their house lighting without needing to rewire any wall switches etc. It does limit their usefulness a little as it means they can only be used with standard light fittings, but I can see the attraction of not needing to rewire a light switch.